Scantool - File Structure Explorer

 • preview_directory: Intelligent codebase analysis with entry points, import graph, call graph, and hot functions (5-10s)

-• scan_file: Detailed file structure with signatures and metadata
+• scan_file: Detailed file structure with signatures and metadata; focus= reads one named function/class/section verbatim with parent context

 • scan_directory: Compact directory tree with inline function/class names